 Authors are invited to submit unpublished manuscripts via email to interalia_journal AT yahoo dot com, as attached documents in the DOC or RTF format.
-We accept articles up to 40,000 characters, including spaces and footnotes.
+We accept articles up to 40,000 characters, including spaces and endnotes.
 Submissions should include an abstract and a biographical note.

 Manuscripts are evaluated anonymously (double blind review) primarily with regard to originality of approach and general academic standards.
 Reviewers are selected from among Polish and international specialists in the relevant field.
 After an article is accepted for publication (provisionally or bindingly), the author will receive a detailed list of all the amendments suggested by the editors and reviewers.
 Should an article be rejected, the author will receive a detailed explanation.
 In any case, the author has the right to explain (in an email correspondence with InterAlia) why s/he disagrees with particular criticisms or suggestions from the the reviewers or the editors.